 I have many hats in my collection, but you can’t see them.
 I wear a different one for all the jobs and responsibilities I juggle from week to week.

-The hats each day can vary – I’m a mum to a very bright 10 year old son, shop assistant at a local pet store, seamstress with my own business making fleece bedding, guinea pig groomer, and owner of a ‘Poop Group” .
+The hats each day can vary – I’m a mum to a very bright 7yo old son, shop assistant at a local pet store, seamstress with my own business making fleece bedding, guinea pig groomer, and owner of a ‘Poop Group” .

 I’ve worked in many roles and in several fields since leaving school in the 80’s.
 And over the years, I learned that having a varied and mixed skill set could indeed be an asset.
-When I was young, it was proper to have a long term employment record, not skipping from this one to that one, as it was seen to mean you could not stay still and work your way up.
+When I was young, it was proper to have a long term employment record, not swapping and changing, as it was seen to mean you could not stay still and work your way up.

-I’ve sold power tools, stationery, packaging, safety equipment, paper, industrial fasteners, woodworking machinery, run pet stores, and found it easy to adapt to each change.
+During my working life, I’ve sold power tools, stationery, packaging, safety equipment, paper, industrial fasteners, hardware, woodworking machinery, run pet stores, and found it easy to adapt to each change.
 Along the way I collected more skills – the feathers for my hats.

-In 1995 I spent a year in Cairns, North Queensland.
+In 1995 I spent a year in Cairns, North Queensland working in a retail tool store.
 I spent my weekends and days off exploring the rainforest, mountains and beaches – photographing anything that moved, flowers, rock formations etc

 When I was 32 I decided to take a year off from working, and went to the local TAFE college to study Certificate 3 in Applied Environmental Practice.
 This was basically a course that would be a prerequisite for working for the Dept of Environment or similar now.
 Learning about ecosystems, revegetation, agricultural land management, resource management, waste management, recycling etc, were included.
 I loved it.
 A green hat perhaps.